z-esmaily/Spawn_Gradient_Descent/README.md

 - GD (Gradient Descent)
 - SpGD (Proposed Method)

+## Evaluation of Optimization Methods

-## Fixed Starting Point Evaluation
+### Evaluation with Fixed Starting Points
 To evaluate and display the performance of various methods with a fixed starting point, run the following code:

     python Compare_Fix_Init_Point.py

-By default, a simple quadratic function is used as the test function, with the initial starting point set to ‍‍‍‍`[0.0, 0.5]`.
+By default, a simple quadratic function is used as the test function, with the initial starting point set to `[0.0, 0.5]`.
 However, you can select any of the following functions:
 - Naive_Quadratic (default)
 - Matyas
 - Rosenbrock